|Summer Afternoon (Tea in the Garden): Theo van Rysselberghe, 1901|

 |Victorian postcard: Afternoon Tea|

-5 tablespoons unsalted butter, chilled and grated (keep cold until ready)
+5 Tbsp unsalted butter, chilled and grated (keep cold until ready)

 1 -1/3 cups heavy cream